JK-Rolling/DuinoCoinI2C/README.md

 Multi slaves support fully enabled.
 LED should not be used in I2C slave mode as it takes away CPU time and causes data corruption.

+**Note:**

+There is still possibility of i2c data corruption causing bad share, but the number of bad share should be low

+In the case of I2C Slave non-responsive, full system power-cycle/reset may be required

 For ESP-01, uncomment the line below.
 SDA/SCL pin will be assign automatically
 ```
 //#define ESP01